DevAlves1993/OurOSms/README.md

 # OurOSms English
-OurOSms is an open source software that allows you to send SMS through the Orange Sms service.
+OurOSms is an open source software that allows you to send SMS through the [API REST SmsApi of orange Ivory Coast (zone AMEA)](https://www.orangepartner.com/SMS-CI-API).
 It allows you to monitor your activities using the OrangeSms service.
 It offers a user-friendly interface from which you can write your messages to be sent by SMS to your customers and partners.

 # Feature